microsoft/verona/docs/opsem.md

 # Operational Semantics

 Still to do:
-* Discharge (send/free/freeze?) when stack RC for the region and all children (recursively) is 0.
+* Discharge (send/freeze?) when stack RC for the region and all children (recursively) is 0.
-  * Can free even if child regions have stack RC.
   * Could optimize by tracking the count of "busy" child regions.
-  * Can we still have an Arena per frame?
-    * Frame Arenas can't be discharged anyway.
 * How are Arenas different from uncounted regions?
   * How should they treat changing region type?
   * How should they treat merging, freezing, extract?
 * Behaviors and cowns.
 * Embedded object fields?
 * Arrays?
 Or model them as objects?
-* Non-local returns.

 Dynamic failures:
 * `store`:
   * `w` is not a field of the target.
+  * Unsafe store:
     * Store to a finalizing object.
     * Store a finalizing object.
     * Store to an immutable object.
     * Store a region that already has a parent.
     * Store a region that would create a cycle.
     * Store a frame value in a region or in a predecessor frame.
 * `call dynamic`:
   * `w` is not a method of the target.
   * Arguments don't type check.